zanedr/front-end-submissions-public/1611/mod-4/jet-fuel/TimJon.md

 * Nice consistent style and use of ES6.
 Functions are broken out in a modular way and each have a single responsibility.

+* Code Your Proud Of: Yep this looks good!
+Just remember to send along a proper status code with your [redirect](https://github.com/ActionJonny/jet-fuel/blob/master/server.js#L35).
+You might also consider saving `request.params.short_url` to a variable since you're referencing it twice in [three lines](https://github.com/ActionJonny/jet-fuel/blob/master/server.js#L29-L31).
+(Makes it less likely you'll have an error due to a typo, is generally good practice so you only have to grab that value once from a single point rather than repeatedly)

 * I would try to implement [this](https://github.com/ActionJonny/jet-fuel/blob/master/public/script.js#L8) with your `appendFolders` function rather than duplicating that code.

 * Additionally, when appending elements to the DOM, especially in a loop ([like here](https://github.com/ActionJonny/jet-fuel/blob/master/public/script.js#L13)), you'll want to take advantage of [DocumentFragments](https://developer.mozilla.org/en-US/docs/Web/API/Document/createDocumentFragment).
 DOM Manipulation is the most expensive part of client-side code, and document fragments allow you to build up all the HTML you need before adding it to directly to the DOM.